EADS board backs CEO after BAE deal collapses

-PARIS Oct 11 The board of EADS renewed its confidence in Chief Executive Tom Enders a day after the collapse of merger talks with BAE Systems and encouraged him to continue his leadership of the company, an EADS spokesman said.
+PARIS The board of EADS EAD.PA renewed its confidence in Chief Executive Tom Enders a day after the collapse of merger talks with BAE Systems (BAES.L) and encouraged him to continue his leadership of the company, an EADS spokesman said.

 "The board expressed strong support for Tom Enders and his team and encouraged him to continue on his track," the spokesman said on Thursday.